What is the SISTRIX Visibility Index?

 On the other hand, a value of 3 points in the Visibility index for an index of ornamental-fish, a segment with a considerably lower search volume, should be seen as good in comparison to its competitors.

 Using the function “Competitors” in the SEO-Module of the SISTRIX-Toolbox, the direct keyword-competitors of a domain can be displayed and the Visibility index values compared with one click.
 This way, best-practice-examples can be identified rapidly.
-The way the results are structured makes it possible to grade the amount of points of an examined domain in its competitive-environment and to identify the best-practice-examples, towards which one can orientate oneself for an increase in success.
+The way the results are structured makes it possible to grade the visibility of a domain in its competitive-environment and to identify the best-practice-examples, towards which one can target for an increase in organic search success.

-In November 2012, 100 domains in Germany had a Visibility index of at least 62,40 points.
+In July 2018 100 domains in Germany had a Visibility index of at least 66.29 points.
 Most domains have a Visibility index of less than one point.
-When a domain has a very low Visibility index value, 0.001 points for example, it is advisable to set up an individual keyword monitoring within the Optimizer, to gain more ranking information on the domain.
+When a domain has a very low Visibility index value – 0.001 points for example – it is advisable to set up individual keyword monitoring within the Optimizer, to gain more ranking information on the domain.

 What the SISTRIX Visibility index is NOT

-The SISTRIX Visibility index is oftentimes confused with a SEO-traffic index.
-The SISTRIX Visibility index is no SEO-traffic index and is not supposed to be one.
+The SISTRIX Visibility index is often confused with SEO-traffic indexes.
+The SISTRIX Visibility index is not a SEO-traffic index and is not supposed to be one.

 We created our Visibility index so that we could condense ranking changes for a domain within Google’s organic search results into one key performance indicator.
-The Visibility index is extremely well suited to get a quick and comprehensive overview for the sum of all ranking changes.
-When there is a large decrease or a change in the general trend of the index, you can quickly make out the date where you should start your detailed evaluation.
+The Visibility index is extremely well-suited to quick and comprehensive overviews for the sum of all ranking changes.
+When there is a large decrease or a change in the general trend of the index, you can quickly note the date at which you should start your detailed evaluation.

 Please consider that most keywords will not generate the same amount of visitors for different months and even weeks or days of the year.
 This means that a domain’s ranking for “Christmas trees” can be rock solid on position 5 throughout the entire year, while the domain will likely get 90% of their visitors during the Christmas season.